-The Wellness Advisory Board will provide appropriate health and wellness guidelines and recommendations to assist with positive and well informed lifestyle modifications for the NCC campus and associated individuals, while acting as role models.
+The Wellness Committee will provide appropriate health and wellness guidelines and recommendations to assist with positive and well informed lifestyle modifications for the NCC campus and associated individuals, while acting as role models.

-The Norwalk Community College Wellness Advisory Board is committed to improving the health and wellness of the Campus Community by fostering a conducive environment to maximize institutional and individual wellness goals.
+The Norwalk Community College Wellness Committee is committed to improving the health and wellness of the Campus Community by fostering a conducive environment to maximize institutional and individual wellness goals.

 The purpose of the Wellness Initiative is to provide information for healthy living options needed for lifestyle modification.
 This initiative is exclusively offered tor our campus community, including faculty/ staff and students.
 All of the services offered through the Wellness Initiative are voluntary and intended to provide evidence-based information regarding one's personal health and wellness status.
 The Wellness Initiative will allow for healthy choices in each of the seven domains of wellness, including physical, social, environmental, intellectual, emotional, occupational and spiritual (non-religious).

 Co-Chair; Director of Human Resources

 Director of the Norwalk City Public Health Department

 Interim Assistant to the Director of Human Resources